 Lynda and her husband, Dave, relocated to Comox in 2012.
 At that time, she left the horse industry and started transforming their 1/4 acre property from Lawn to Food production.
-In Comox, Lynda is a regular speaker at horticultural events, garden clubs, facilitates cooking classes and hosts garden tours at their Comox property.
+Lynda was a regular speaker at horticultural events, garden clubs, facilitated cooking classes and hosted garden tours at their Comox property.
 She also set up the Lawn to Food Urban Farmstand in 2014 to sell their excess garden produce to the neighbourhood.

-Using her cooking experience, Lynda supplements the Farmstand seasonal produce with baking, home preserves, creative artwork and simple plant-based soaps.
+Using her cooking experience, Lynda supplemented the Farmstand with baking, home preserves as well as creative artwork and simple plant-based soaps.
 Her Farmstand business increased drastically in 2016 after Lynda competed on the Food Network’s Chopped Canada, where she was able to share her “Grow Food!” message to a national audience.

 In the summer of 2021, Lynda & Dave sold their Comox home and relocated off of Vancouver Island to Coquitlam, BC.
 The move has enabled them to be closer to their children, and most of their grandchildren.
 In Coquitlam they are undertaking a joint house renovation venture with their daughter and her family.